Neat British curio with David Hemmings as the new teacher at an old fashioned boarding school where things are not quite as they seem.

 It’s “Unman’s…” strength – the film does not set out to be an exploitation orgy, nor is it a by-the-numbers horror or thriller.
 It’s more discomforting than anything else, creating a sense of unease without any of local weirdo camping-it-up to be found in Robin Hardy‘s otherwise excellent classic “The Wicker Man” a few years later.

-Only the finale marginally disappoints, somehow lacking the climactic punch the film deserves as we learn about the titular trio of the title.
+Only the finale marginally disappoints, somehow lacking the climactic punch the film deserves as we learn the truth about the titular trio.